vivinano/MudaeAutoBot/README.md

 # Use at your own Risk
 This is a Discord selfbot.
-I do not claim any responsiblity bans that happen from use of this program
+I do not claim any responsiblity for bans that happen from use of this program

 # Closing Notes
 I understand that this readme is not as detailed as many would like but I'm unsure of the common issues one would have.